 Critical thinking can be defined as ‘the ability to consider a range of information derived from many different sources, to process this information in a creative and logical manner, challenging it, analysing it and arriving at considered conclusions which can be defended and justified’ (Moon, 2008).
 If we lack critical thinking skills, it is possible to be misguided into believing that an argument is strong, when in actual fact there is little evidence to support it.
 Critical thinking skills therefore include the ability to structure a sound, solid argument, to analyse and synthesise available information, and to make assumptions and inferences.
 Critical thinking skills are also about being able to evaluate the information and draw conclusions that can be supported.

 Try a free Example Critical Thinking Test below

 Loads of extra tips broken down into separate sections:

-Click any of the blue icons below to start an online simulation of each section, or download the questions and solutions as PDF documents.
+Click any of the buttons below to start an online simulation of each section, or the full test, or download the questions and solutions as PDF documents.

 Overview of the Watson Glaser Critical Thinking Appraisal

 By far the most common type of critical thinking test is the Watson-Glaser Critical Thinking Appraisal (W-GCTA) which is published by TalentLens.
 You can visit their official site here: Watson Glaser.
 With over 85 years' worth of development, the Watson-Glaser Critical Thinking Appraisal is the most popular measure of critical thinking ability.
 The test is most commonly used by law firms, which is understandable as the abilities measured by the W-GCTA are good predictors of future success in roles which require clarity of understanding from multiple perspectives and the ability to reason with fact versus assumption.